SAFETY AND SECURITY

 The President provides written delegation of authority to designees to suspend University operations.
 Copies of the written delegations of authority to suspend operations are maintained in the Human Resources Services office at WSU Pullman.

-Typical designees include, but are not limited to, chancellors of regional campuses and directors of research and extension stations.
-The Dean of WSU Extension is typically delegated authority to close extension offices.
+Typical designees include, but are not limited to, chancellors of regional campuses, directors of research and extension stations, and the WSU Extension Director.

 In times of crisis or when critical information must be shared, the University provides emergency information and guidance to WSU personnel and students.
 Based upon the nature of a given event, the University may use one or more of the methods described below: